yetanalytics/project-persephone/doc/cli.md

   https://xapinet.org/xapi/yet/calibration/v1/patterns#pattern-1
 ```

 Note that similar to `--template-id`, we can use `--pattern-id` to filter out Patterns (note that these must be primary Patterns).
-If we set `--pattern-id` to a non-existent Pattern:
+If we set `--pattern-id` to a non-existent Pattern so that no Patterns are available to be matched:
 ```
 % ./bin/persephone.sh match \
   --profile sample_profiles/calibration.jsonld \